tomhendra/dotfiles/README.md

 <h1>Hola 👋</h1>
 </div>

-## Disclaimer

-Dotfiles are personal and as such I advise against blindly running them yourself.
-By all means, fill your boots, but I am very much the bash script amateur so please don't rebuke me if your Mac says no.
+**Disclaimer:** Dotfiles are personal and as such I advise against using these ones unchanged.
+By all means, fill your boots, but I am very much the bash script amateur, so please don't rebuke me if your Mac grumbles.

-## What

 On a fresh macOS system, the `install.sh` script will install...